-SEGC has received over 500 claims as a result of the collapse of the BBY Group (BBY) in May 2015.
-SEGC has allowed and paid, and disallowed, a number of claims during the financial year.
-There also remain almost 200 claims yet to be considered.
+SEGC has received over 550 claims as a result of the collapse of the BBY Group (BBY) in May 2015.
+SEGC has assessed most claims, paying 42 claims during the period, disallowing 94 claims with a further 229 allowed but not yet paid.
+The remaining 6 claims have yet to be determined.
+Many of the disallowed claims have been disallowed because they didn't relate to BBY's business of trading ASX equities or exchange traded options business and are therefore out of the scope of the NGF.
 The SEGC Claims Committee, a delegate of the SEGC Board, has overseen the claims determination process throughout the year.